loganmarchione/docker-bitcoind-status/README.md

 ## Explanation

   - I was looking for a way to monitor my Bitcoin node from my phone, without needing to log in and tail the log files.
 Products like [mempool.space](https://github.com/mempool/mempool) would work, but were too heavy for what I needed.
+I'm also not looking to replace [Clark Moody's dashboard](https://bitcoin.clarkmoody.com/dashboard/), since this is supposed to be about statistics on a single node.
   - This project was heavily inspired by [this script](https://github.com/mameier/bitcoind-status-bash), but implemented (rather poorly) in Python, runs in Docker, and uses Bitcoin's RPC interface (to connect to remote nodes).
   - All data is obtained from your node, **except** price data (which comes from Coinbase).
 CSS and icons are from external sources.
   - ⚠️ Bitcoin's RPC connection is not encrypted via SSL ([as-of v0.12.0](https://github.com/bitcoin/bitcoin/blob/master/doc/release-notes/release-notes-0.12.0.md#rpc-ssl-support-dropped)), so do **NOT** use this over the public internet ⚠️